-We focus primarily on product lines related to magnesium alloys, zirconium chemicals and carbon composites.
 We have a long history of innovation derived from our strong technical expertise, and we work closely with customers to apply solutions to their most demanding product needs.
 Our proprietary technologies and technical expertise, coupled with strong customer service and global presence, provide competitive advantages and have established us as leaders in the global markets we serve.
 We believe that we have leading positions in key product areas, including magnesium alloys and powders for aerospace, military, and commercial applications, zirconium chemicals for automotive catalytic converters and industrial catalysis, high-pressure composite cylinders for self-contained breathing apparatus, as well as transport and storage of compressed natural gas ("CNG") and hydrogen, photo-engraving plates, and a wide variety of other uses.